Skip to content

 Owner Identity

-• Match -- The message is tagged as source: "owner" and can be treated as a command
+• Match -- The message is tagged as owner and can access data up to the channel's classification ceiling

-• No match -- The message is tagged as source: "external" with PUBLIC taint, and treated as input only
+• No match -- The message is tagged with PUBLIC taint, and the no-write-down rule prevents any classified data from flowing to that session

 Message Chunking

 Telegram has a 4,096-character message limit.
 When your agent generates a response longer than this, Triggerfish automatically splits it into multiple messages.
-The chunker splits on newlines or spaces to preserve readability -- it avoids cutting words or sentences in half.
+The chunker splits on newlines or spaces for readability -- it avoids cutting words or sentences in half.

 Supported Message Types